elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ![image](../images/15_clustering/no-cluster-mode.png)

-In clustering mode, the main NodeJS process would only start the coordinator, which would then fork workers using the cluster API.
+In clustering mode, the main NodeJS process would only start the coordinator, which would then fork workers using Node's `cluster` API.
 NodeJS underlying socket implementation allows multiple processes to listen to the same ports, performing http traffic balancing between the workers for us.

 ![image](../images/15_clustering/cluster-mode.png)